nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter14_back_4_end_of_chapter_activities.md

 <!-- p379 -->
-    - Read <span class="x-scripture" data-type="ref" data-book="Philippians" data-chapter="1" data-verses="6" data-lang="en" data-version="NKJV">Philippians 1:6</span> (*“He who began a good work in you will carry it on to completion until the day of Christ Jesus.”*).
+    - Read <span class="x-scripture" data-type="ref" data-book="PHP" data-chapter="1" data-verses="6" data-lang="en" data-version="NKJV">Philippians 1:6</span> (*“He who began a good work in you will carry it on to completion until the day of Christ Jesus.”*).

 <!-- p380 -->